HackYourFutureBelgium/sql-database/README.md

-> [!WARNING]
-> This module is under development

 # sql-database

-Databases module of HackYourFuture Belgium's Sunday classes, 2024 edition
+Databases module of HackYourFuture Belgium's Sunday classes, 2025 edition

 In the world of data management and database systems, SQL (Structured Query Language) is fundamental technology that plays a crucial role.
 SQL is a standardized programming language used for managing and querying relational databases, while MySQL is one of the most popular open-source relational database management systems that can be used with various programming languages.